Koheron/laser-development-kit/README.md

 You will need to enter the board IP adress and the root password (`changeme` by default) to connect to the board.

 ![Demo](https://cloud.githubusercontent.com/assets/1735094/9765362/317e8212-5714-11e5-8480-ab3e311260c9.gif)

+## Build your custom FPGA bitstream

+You can build custom bitstreams from the reference designs in the [zynq-sdk](https://github.com/Koheron/zynq-sdk) repository.

 ## Simulation mode